 To register a Connecticut Trade Name, an application is filed with the Town Clerk in every town where business activities will be conducted or transacted.
 For example, if you are starting a business and have a retail store in Hartford, you would only need to file with the Hartford Town Clerk.
 On the other hand, if you are a landscaper and work in a number of towns, a Trade Name Registration will need to be filed in each of the towns where the landscaper has clients.

 A corporation and Limited Liability Company won’t typically register for a Connecticut DBA since a unique entity name is created during the entity formation process.
-However, some will want to register for a DBA if they have another business or brand name they want to operate in addition to the legal name of the business.
-This can allow multiple businesses to operate with the liability protection of a Connecticut corporation or Limited Liability Company without having to form another entity.
+However, some will want to register for a DBA if they have another business or brand name they wish to operate in addition to the legal name of the business.
+This can allow multiple businesses to operate with the liability protection of a Connecticut corporation or Limited Liability Company without forming another entity.

 Steps to Register a Connecticut Trade Name